MetPX/sr3-examples/empty-amqp-pump/sr3_102_Intro_For_DevsAndAdmins.rst

   A publisher needs to choose how to publish a path to get the baseUrl and relPath right. its configuration would include options like:

+  * path - the path of the file (or directory) to be posted.
   * post_broker (a url) the server to publish to.
   * post_exchange (a name) a sort of named channel to publish messages to.
   * post_baseUrl - the baseUrl that will be in the message.